jokimf/geier/README.md

 - `games: int`: Amount of games to simulate.
 - `game_class`: Two options available: `Game` for the normal what-the-heck, `VerboseGame` for console spam.
 Not recommended with higher game amount.
 - `players: tuple[Player]`: Spefify which players participate in the game.
 No player limit.
+- Returns a `numpy.array` with player scores after all `games` have been played.